upperlinecode/CS-and-the-City-Curriculum/react/4-react.md

 ## Launch

-Let's all clone [this repository](https://github.com/upperlinecode/react-parent-child-lab) and take a look at the code.
+Let's all clone [this repository](https://github.com/upperlinecode/react-parent-child-lecture) and take a look at the code.

 Based on what you know so far, how would you accomplish the following modifications to this code:

-- Change the comment icon for each of the recent photos.
+- Add an "Honors" section for each student.
-- Reorder the buttons so the "Add to Album", "Email", and "Favorite" buttons come before the `div` with the class `card-image`.
+- Make all Senior quotes in _italics_.
-- Remove the "Add to Album" button from all recent articles and change the class of the remaining buttons to `half`.
+- Move each student's name above their picture.

 #### Questions for students

-- How tedious did you think it was to make those changes?
+- How tedious did you think it would be to make those changes?
 - Can you think of a more efficient way to arrange the code so that changes like those are not so laborious?

 ## Parents & Children